 And this is the ray of light which opened my eyes to the realization that I can stop searching for answers to things such as the meaning of life, or the meaning of happiness, or the meaning of….. and instead just start living!!!

 One can easily become frustrated and very lost in the sea of “why.”
-This concept came to me when I most needed it, thanks to someone whose thinking reaches far out more than most of us because it is beyond the reach of our five senses.
+This concept came to me when I most needed it, once I began to truly get in touch with my real Self, beyond my ego, and started paying close attention to all my thoughts.
 I will be telling you more about this later on, so stay with me and my upcoming blogs because part of my happiness mix is YOU.
 Yes… I enjoy “listening” to your thoughts.

 I know that there is way more to life than meets the eye (am I sounding cliché again???).
 And this “knowing,” without any doubt, is part of the food I feed my mind so it can rule matter and make me happy.
 And so I learned to find in each and every circumstance an experience urging me toward the 50 mark–ideal balance.

-For years I’ve wanted to share this with many people–not just the ones in my immediate circle of family and friends.
-This is my pay it forward for the peace of mind and “subjective” happiness I have today.
-And that makes me very subjectively happy!
+For years I’ve wanted to share this beyond family and friends.
+This is my pay it forward to the world, for the peace of mind and “subjective” happiness I have today.
+And that makes me very happy!

 So… what makes you happy?
 If you don’t have an answer yet, let’s try to figure it out together!